tc39/proposal-partial-application/README.md

-# Partial Application for ECMAScript
+# Partial Application Syntax for ECMAScript

-This proposal introduces a new operator `?` that allows you to partially apply an argument list to a call expression by acting as a placeholder for an argument.
+This proposal introduces a new syntax using the `?` token which allows you to partially apply an argument list to a call expression by acting as a placeholder for an argument.

 # Proposal